Skip to main content

 Hardware

-The hardware platform is built around an STM32 microcontroller, an MPU6050 IMU for motion sensing, three brushless motors with encoders for the reaction wheels, a 3S LiPo battery for power, a 5V regulator for the logic section, a Bluetooth module for tuning, and a buzzer for status feedback.
+The hardware platform is built around an STM32 microcontroller, an MPU6050 IMU for motion sensing, and three Nidec brushless motors used as reaction wheels.
+The motors include feedback lines that are intended to be used for wheel-speed sensing during control.
+A Bluetooth module is planned for calibration and parameter tuning, while a buzzer will provide status feedback.

 Schematics